 There are some ATMs, located at banks and a few major hotels in Tashkent.
 They only accept credit cards.
 Some ATMs provide U.S. dollars.

 Uzbekistan is located in an active seismic zone.

 In case of emergency, dial:

-For emergency consular assistance, call the Embassy of Canada to Russia in Moscow and follow the instructions.
+For emergency consular assistance, call the Embassy of Canada to Kazakhstan, in Astana, and follow the instructions.
 At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.